 Where does the Money Come From?

-, public school funding comes from a variety of sources at the local, state and federal level.
-Approximately 48 percent of a school’s budget comes from state resources, including income taxes, sales tax and fees.
+According to Education Week, public school funding comes from a variety of sources at the local, state and federal level.
+Approximately 48 percent of a school’s budget comes from state resources, including income taxes, sales tax, and fees.
 Another 44 percent is contributed locally, primarily through the property taxes of homeowners in the area.
 The last eight percent of the public education budget comes from federal sources, with an emphasis on grants for specific programs and services for students that need them.

 More about Federal School Funding